Philippine–American War: Casualties

 Rudolph Rummel estimates that 16,000 to 20,000 Filipino soldiers and 34,000 civilians were killed, with up to an additional 200,000 civilian deaths, mostly from a cholera epidemic.

 In terms of civilian casualties, historian Glen May in an in-depth study one province, argues that the demographic environment was very negative in 1897–1902, as the death rate soared.
 The main causes were malnutrition caused by massive crop failures, and epidemics of cholera and malaria.

-In the course of the conflict, desertion became a problem for the US Army.
+In the course of the conflict, desertion became a problem for the U.S. Army.
 Seventeen American soldiers were sentenced to death for desertion.
-However, only two sentences, applied to African-American soldiers (Edmund DuBose and Lewis Russell of the 9th Cavalry Regiment, who had been convicted of far more serious charges of desertion to the enemy, in 1902, were carried out.
+However, only two sentences, applied to African American soldiers (Edmund DuBose and Lewis Russell of the 9th Cavalry Regiment, who had been convicted of far more serious charges of desertion to the enemy, in 1902, were carried out.
 These were the last American soldiers to be executed for desertion until the execution of Private Eddie Slovik during the Second World War.